-“We choose LulzBot because the Mini and TAZ printers can produce production-ready components even while running twenty-four hours a day, seven days a week,” Justin Sinichko, hardware developer at Viget’s Boulder, Colorado, USA office said.
+“We chose LulzBot because the Mini and TAZ printers can produce production-ready components even while running twenty-four hours a day, seven days a week,” Justin Sinichko, hardware developer at Viget’s Boulder, Colorado, USA office said.
 “The parts we produce satisfy two needs: quick turn, production ready parts, and low-volume, cost effective parts as an alternative to rapid injection-molding.”

 Viget used a LulzBot Mini and a LulzBot TAZ 6 with a FlexyDually tool head to 3D print custom power supply mounts, pcb standoffs, washers, gaskets, and weatherproof enclosures for this impressive display.
 Underground, below the reeds, data is processed via a network of nodes.
 Each chain of five nodes receives power and data, and each of the 35 nodes control 10 motion sensor-equipped reeds that respond to passersby, with dynamic, layered effects.

 “We're able to design very specific solutions that can be implemented in real-time and alongside a natural product development cycle,” Sinichko said.
 The particular challenges the Lightwalk project addressed included durability and theft-proofing: the installation needed to be robust enough to survive outdoors while able to stand up against would-be college pranksters.